saturn4er/go-data-to-bytes/README.md

 #go-convert-to-bytes
-This library will help you to convert your data to bytes array and your bytes array to data.
+This library will help you to convert your data to bytes array and vice versa using some features.
+It will be helpful if you use some API which accept/send structs with strict fields length

 ## Installation